The Hunger-Fullness Scale

 Why Honoring Your Hunger is So Important

-A cycle I frequently see is a person waiting much too long to eat, then when they finally do sit down to have something, they eat quickly and end up at the “very full” end of the hunger-fullness scale.
-This overly stuffed feeling causes them to feel guilty, and they vow not to eat so much next time.
+Plus, when people end up at the “very full” end of the hunger-fullness scale, they often feel guilty and they vow not to eat so much next time.
 This person’s thought of, “I won’t overeat this time,” is interpreted by their body as, “Starvation is coming; better increase signals to make sure they eat enough to stay alive.”

 If using the 1 to 10 hunger-fullness scale feels overwhelming, or you notice that it triggers any diet mentality thoughts, simply start by identifying whether your stomach feels comfortable, uncomfortable, or neutral.
 If you try to use the scale, remember you’re not striving for perfection (repeat to yourself: find the gray area).
 Sometimes you don’t know what your body is feeling, and that is okay!
 Just the simple act of tuning in to see if it feels comfortable or not is often enough.

-Many people don’t feel hunger cues when they’re busy, stressed, or have consumed a lot of caffeine, so they don’t eat much earlier on in the day.
-They then feel famished in the afternoon and evening and end up eating most of their calories then, feeling like it takes so much food to even begin to feel full, and eventually eating to a point of discomfort.
+For example, many people don’t feel hunger cues when they’re busy, stressed, anxious, or have consumed a lot of caffeine.
+I see this a lot with my clients, where they don’t eat much during the first half of the day (sound familiar to anyone?).
+They then feel famished in the afternoon and evening and often end up eating to the point of discomfort.

 share the love